-- DO NOT cross your legs or ankles when lying down, sitting or standing. - DO NOT bend over at your waist. - DO NOT raise your knee higher than your hip joint. - DO NOT roll your leg inward past neutral. - Avoid sitting in low, soft chairs such as sofas, and car seats.
-You should sit on a chair using two firm pillows to raise the height of the seat. - Make sure your bed level is high, so that you maintain proper leg positioning when sitting on the side, or getting in or out. - When lying on your unaffected side, keep two pillows between your legs.
+- 1. DO NOT cross your legs or ankles when lying down, sitting or standing. - 2.
+DO NOT bend over at your waist. - 3.
+DO NOT raise your knee higher than your hip joint. - 4.
+DO NOT roll your leg inward past neutral. - 5.
+Avoid sitting in low, soft chairs such as sofas, and car seats.
+You should sit on a chair using two firm pillows to raise the height of the seat. - 6.
+Make sure your bed level is high, so that you maintain proper leg positioning when sitting on the side, or getting in or out. - 7.
+When lying on your unaffected side, keep two pillows between your legs.

-v. discharge instructions General Instructions
+General Instructions